-Simply put, the right to cure” states the owner’s opportunity catch up on missed payments and stop repossession efforts.
-Be aware, during the last 12 months, if an owner has been in default and the lender already sent a “right to cure” notice, this step need not be repeated.
+Simply put, the right to cure states the owner’s opportunity to catch up on missed payments and stop repossession efforts.
+Be aware, during the last 12 months, if an owner has been in default and the lender already sent a right-to-cure notice, this step need not be repeated.

-- Any owner objection is all that is needed for their repo to be unlawful.
+- Any owner objection is all that is needed for the repossession to be unlawful.
 Agents ignoring your objection is a big problem.
 They can try another time, but the agent has no protection from the law if he continues the repo.
 This gives the power back to you!

 - Breaking into a secured yard or locked garage becomes criminal trespassing.
-In many cases, the agent may prosecution if they gain entry in these ways without your permission.
+In many cases, the agent may face prosecution if they gain entry in these ways without your permission.
 If anyone captures this on video, you may have great countersuit leverage.

 - Verbal threats or methods of confrontation to incite fear of consequence are also illegal.

-“Under Colorado law (§ 4-9-629, C.R.S.), any person who is retained by a secured party to recover or take possession of collateral upon default is required to be bonded for property damage to or conversion of such collateral in the amount of at least $50,000.
+Phil Weiser, Colorado Attorney General, states, “Under Colorado law (C.R.S. § 4-9-629), any person who is retained by a secured party to recover or take possession of collateral upon default is required to be bonded for property damage to or conversion of such collateral in the amount of at least $50,000.
 Such bond shall be filed with and drawn in favor of the Colorado Attorney General.”

-He instructs repo companies to “file a repossessor bond, send the following items to the Colorado Attorney General, Consumer Protection Unit, 1300 Broadway, 7th Floor, Denver, Colorado 80203:
+Colorado Attorney General Weiser instructs repo companies to “file a repossessor bond, send the following items to the Colorado Attorney General, Consumer Protection Unit, 1300 Broadway, 7th Floor, Denver, Colorado 80203: